nspcc-dev/neofs-spec/06-blockchain/03-alphabet.md

 func Name() string
 ```

-Name returns the Glagolitic name of the contract\.
+Name returns the Glagolitic name of the contract.

 ##### Neo